Franz von Brenkenhoff: Builder of the Bydgoszcz Canal

 In September 1772, Frederick the Great gave him the administrative supervision and organization of the construction of the Bydgoszcz Canal.

 First earthworks began in the spring 1773, Brenkenhoff hiring up to 8000 workers coming from inland Prussia (Mecklenburg, Dessau, Thuringia, Saxony) and from Bohemia.

 The size of the project required establishing three colonies along its path, settling bakeries, breeding cattle for slaughter and setting up dedicated lazarettos due to high level of illness (malaria, dysentery, colds) among the labor, which was caused by a poor sanitation in difficult outdoor conditions.

 The building took only 18 months and was completed in September 1774.

 This achievement coincided with the end of Brenckenhoff's career.
 In late July 1774, he was suffering a serious bleeding condition, which impaired his health.
 In such circumstances Frederick II handed over his duties to Johann Friedrich Domhardt, the president of West Prussia.
 Franz von Brenkenhoff was finally released from the Prussian administration of the Netze District in 1775.

 At the time of his departure, accusations of bad finance managements were raised, in particular linked to the excessive construction costs of the canal.
-Far from being legitimated, the answer to these claims led von Brenkenhoff to loose part of his personal property.
+Far from being legitimated, the answer to these claims led von Brenkenhoff to lose part of his personal property.
 The last blow was a king's letter from March 1780, charging him of inconsistency in the accounts with the royal intention to conduct a financial audit.
-Following this news, Franz died on May 21, 1780, of asthma attack on his estate in Gardzko (Hohenkarzig). von Brenckenhoff was buried in the nearby church in Licheń.
+Following this news, Franz died on 21 May 1780 of asthma attack on his estate in Gardzko (Hohenkarzig). von Brenckenhoff was buried in the nearby church in Licheń.

 His descendants got back his possessions years later by way of grace of Frederick William II.

 Family

 Franz von Brenkenhoff married twice.
 His first marriage to Louise von Bergen ended in a divorce in 1774.
 The couple had two children.
 Their son Leopold (1750–1799) became a soldier and military writer.
 He served in the Saxe army then joined the Prussian forces.
-He reached the position of adjutant general to Friedrich von Braunschweig and was awarded the Pour le Mérite on October 17, 1794.
+He reached the position of adjutant general to Friedrich von Braunschweig and was awarded the Pour le Mérite on 17 October 1794.

 The second wife was Elisabeth von Papstein, from Friedeberg in der Neumark.
 They had five children, among whom: